-Water hammer or hydraulic shock is the loud bang you hear when a faucet or water-using appliance is quickly shut off.
-The banging is caused by the shock wave that causes the pipes to move and strike against one another or another closeby structure such as wall studs or floor joists.
-But it isn’t just annoying, it can potentially damage your plumbing system.
+A water hammer or hydraulic shock is the loud bang you hear when a faucet or water-using appliance is quickly shut off.
+The cause of the banging is by the shock wave that causes the pipes to move and strike against one another or another closeby structure such as wall studs or floor joists.
+But it isn’t just annoying?!
+It could potentially damage your plumbing system.
 Read on to find several methods of eliminating water hammer.

 Resetting Air Chambers

 In older homes, water supply systems may have air chambers located on every hot and cold water line or near each faucet or water inlet valve.
 These chambers are usually located behind walls along with the rest of the plumbing pipes.
 The purpose of the air in the chamber is to act as a shock absorber for high speed flowing water.
-Overtime, this can fill up with water, eliminating the air that absorbs shock.
-By shutting off the water supply and draining the pipes, air can be filled in the chambers again.
+Over time, this can fill up with water, eliminating the air that absorbs shock.
+By shutting off the water supply and draining the pipes, the chambers can be full of air again.

 Installing Water Hammer Arrestors